-Recently we had the pleasure of having Julie Matthews and Chris Sheard in our recording studio to record the Manx language, so that we could play our part in helping to preserve the language, making it available to a wider audience through our uTalk app.
+We recently had the pleasure of having Julie Matthews and Chris Sheard in our recording studio to record the Manx language.
+We’re hoping to play our part in supporting the language, making it available to a wider audience through our uTalk app.

 What is Manx?